deepinv/deepinv/docs/source/deepinv.loss.rst

 --------------------
 Adversarial losses train a generator network by jointly training with an additional discriminator network in a minimax game.
 We implement various popular adversarial training frameworks below.
 Generator and discriminator networks are provided in :ref:`adversarial models <adversarial-networks>`.
 Training is implemented using :class:`deepinv.training.AdversarialTrainer` which overrides the standard :class:`deepinv.Trainer`.
-See examples for usage.
+See ``deepinv.examples.adversarial_learning`` for usage.

 .. autosummary::
    :toctree: stubs